NotePlan/plugins/jgclark.Reviews/README.md

 - Hide top level folder?
 Whether to suppress higher-level folder names in project list headings.
 - Display archived projects?
 Whether to display project notes marked as `#archive`.

-#### Running from x-callback call
-From v0.8 this command can be run from an x-callback call:

-`noteplan://x-callback-url/runPlugin?pluginID=jgclark.Reviews&command=project%20lists`

-If you wish to override your current settings for this call, add `&arg0=` followed by a URL encoded version of keys and values e.g. `arg0=displayDates%3Dtrue%2CdisplayProgress%3Dfalse%2CdisplayGroupedByFolder%3Dfalse`.

-The name of the settings are taken from the `key`s from the plugin's `plugin.json` file, which are mostly the names shown in the settings dialog without spaces.

-### "/start reviews" command
+### "start reviews" command
-This creates a hidden list of notes ready for review, and then kicks off the most overdue review by opening that note in the editor.
+This kicks off the most overdue review by opening that project's note in the editor.
 When you have finished the review run one of the next two commands ...

-### "/finish review" command
+### "finish project review" command
 This updates the current open project's `@reviewed(date)`, and if a Rich style project list is open, it is refreshed.

-### "/next review" command
+### "next project review" command
 This updates this project's `@reviewed(date)`, and jumps to the next project to review.
 If there are none left ready for review it will show a congratulations message.

+### "skip project review" command
+This adds a `@nextReview(...)` date of your choosing to the current project note, that overrides the normal review interval for it, and jumps to the next project to review.
+The next time "finish review" command is used on the project note, the `@nextReview(date)` is removed.

 ## Creating a new Project/Area note
 A good way to quickly create a new Project or Area note is to use the `/np:new` (new note from template) or `/np:qtn` (Quick template note) command from the Templating plugin.
 Here is what I use as my New Project Template: